FrankiePappas/PropertyData/README.md

 # PropertyData

+## Sub-Heading

-This repo is to map and analyse geo and property data
+- This repo is to map and analyse geo and property data